Created: April 28, 2015

 A. Requests for University Keys

 Each individual may receive only one (1) copy per key.
 The only exception is for furniture keys under the Furniture Key Policy.
 Keys will be made by the Department of Facilities Operations upon receipt and approval of a Key Request Form.
 All key requests must be initiated on the proper Key Request Form by the DAC.
 Requests submitted without proper DAC authorization will be returned to the requesting department for proper authorization.
-Approved requests may take up to five (5) days to process.
+Approved requests may take up to five (5) business days to process.

 B. Authorization of Key Requests